simplefoc/simplefoc.github.io/docs/simplefoc_library/practical/choosing_pins_adc.md

 What is important to see is that most of the the microcontroller families, except esp8266 and Arduino UNO R4, can be used with in-line current sensing.
 For this current sensing technique, you can use any of the analog pins, as no synchronization between the PWM signals and the current sensing is necessary.

 ### Low-side current sensing
-When it comes to using the low-side current sensing, a precise synchronisation between the PWM signals and the current sensing is necessary ([read more here](low_side_current_sense)).
+When it comes to using the low-side current sensing, a precise synchronization between the PWM signals and the current sensing is necessary ([read more here](low_side_current_sense)).
-SimpleFOC aims to support low-side current sensing for all the microcontroller families that have the capability to synchronise the ADC conversion with the PWM signals.
+SimpleFOC aims to support low-side current sensing for all the microcontroller families that have the capability to synchronize the ADC conversion with the PWM signals.
 For the moment, the low-side current sensing is supported for the following microcontroller families: stm32, esp32, teensy4 and samd21.